philidem/j1-example-gcp-project-access/README.md

-# Google Cloud Project Access
+# JupiterOne example for analyzing Google Cloud Project access

-This sample program executes multiple JupiterOne queries to collect enough information to determine effective access to each Google Cloud Project.
+This sample program executes multiple [JupiterOne](https://jupiterone.com/) queries to collect enough information to determine effective access to each Google Cloud Project.
+This program finds all of the ancestor folders and organizations associated with each project.
+The IAM bindings at the project, folder, and organization level are used to compute the consolidated list of IAM bindings associated with each binding.

-## Prereq
+## Prerequisites

 - Clone this repo via
   `git clone git@github.com:philidem/j1-example-gcp-project-access.git`

+- Change working directory to the git repo that was just cloned.

 - Create a `.env` project in your current directory with the following content: